1994 FIFA World Cup qualification: UEFA

 38 were initially involved in UEFA qualifying, but Liechtenstein withdrew and Yugoslavia was suspended.

-The thirty-six teams were divided into six groups: one group of five teams, four groups of six teams each, and one group of seven teams.
+The thirty-six teams were divided into six groups: five groups of six teams each (before Yugoslavia was suspended leaving their group with five teams) and one group of seven teams.
 The teams played against each other on a home-and-away basis.
 The group winners and runners-up qualified.

 Italy, Switzerland, Norway, Netherlands, Spain, Ireland, Romania, Belgium, Greece, Russia, Sweden, and Bulgaria all qualified.